 (I have a more or less complete list somewhere...)

-I also worked for agencies in the following categories: Editorial, LQA, and copywriting, including MCN (editorial), SkyScanner, subtitles for DVD box sets (LQA), DVD blurbs, Montessori educational materials, and marketing materials for various wine districts (copywriting).
+I also worked for agencies in the following categories: Editorial, LQA, and copywriting, including MCN (editorial), SkyScanner (LQA), subtitles for DVD box sets (LQA), DVD blurbs (copy), Montessori and other educational materials (copy), marketing materials for wine districts (copy), and much more.

 (Examples from the same categories not via agencies: Please inquire.)